Abbas-synectiks/Reporting.docs/Usecase/Cost-Central/Top Products Use Case Doc - AWS COST CENTRAL (2).md

       1. **Last Month Spend with Variance:** Displays the cost incurred on the product last month, along with a variance compared to the previous month.
       1. **Actions (View More):** Provides 'View More' links to navigate to the internal page of each product, where the list of services used in that product will be displayed.

-**Postconditions:** Users gain detailed insights into the spending details of the top products, allowing for informed decision-making and cost optimization strategies.

-**Success Criteria:**

-- Users can seamlessly navigate and interact with the detailed spending analysis of top products.
-- Overview cards provide a quick summary of key spending metrics.
-- The table offers a comprehensive breakdown of spending details for each top product.
-- 'View More' links successfully navigate to the internal pages of specific products.

-**Benefits:**

-- Users can identify and prioritize products with the highest spending.
-- Detailed insights enable proactive cost management and optimization.
-- The date picker allows users to analyze spending trends over specific time periods.
-- 'View More' links facilitate further exploration into the services used within each top product.

-**Conclusion:** The 'Cost of Top Products' widget enhances the user's ability to analyze and understand the spending patterns of the highest-cost products.
-By providing detailed insights and interactive features, this widget empowers users to make informed decisions for effective cost management within their cloud infrastructure.

-**The END**

-**Use Case: Cost of Internal CRM Tool - Detailed Services Analysis**

-**Title:** services Cost within 'Internal CRM Tool'

-**Introduction:** Upon clicking the 'View More' button in the 'Actions' tab for the 'Internal CRM Tool' on the 'Cost of Top 5 Products' page, users are directed to a new page that provides a detailed breakdown of services used within the 'Internal CRM Tool.'

-**Actors:**

-- Cloud Administrators
-- Financial Analysts
-- Stakeholders responsible for 'Internal CRM Tool' cost management

-**Goals or Objectives:** Enable users to delve into the specific services contributing to the cost of the 'Internal CRM Tool,' allowing for detailed analysis and optimization.

-**Preconditions:**

-- User is on the 'Cost of Top 5 Products' page.
-- The 'View More' button for the 'Internal CRM Tool' in the 'Actions' tab is visible.
-- Relevant cloud accounts are integrated with the system.
-- Data for the services used within the 'Internal CRM Tool' is available.

-**Main Flow:**

 1. **Clicking 'View More' in Actions Tab:**
    1. Users click the 'View More' link in the 'Actions' tab for the 'Internal CRM Tool.'
 1. **Navigating to New Page:**
    1. Users are directed to a new page titled 'Services in Internal CRM Tool.'
    1. Three tabs ('AWS,' 'AZURE,' 'GCP') are present, with 'AWS' selected by default.

-1. **Date Picker and Filter Options:**
-   1. On the top right corner, a 'Date Picker' button allows users to select a date range.
-   1. Pre-selected date options include 'Last Month,' 'This Month,' 'Last Quarter,' 'Current Quarter,' 'Current Year,' and 'Last Year.'
-   1. By default, it is selected to 'This Month.'
-   1. A 'Filter' button displays a popup with multiple dropdowns:
-      1. 'Select All Regions'
-      1. 'Select All Services'
-      1. 'Select All VPCs'
-      1. 'Select All Products'
-      1. 'Select All Accounts'
-   1. The filter is set to 'All' except for 'Products,' where 'Internal CRM Tool' is selected.
 1. **Overview Cards:**
    1. Five cards display spending details based on the selected filters:
       1. **Total Number of Services:** Indicates the total number of services used within the 'Internal CRM Tool.'